-Today’s interview is with Jo, a wildlife enthusiast and nature lover from the lovely travel blog Wander with Jo.
+Today’s Entrepreneurs Talk is with Jo, a wildlife enthusiast and nature lover from the lovely travel blog Wander with Jo.
 She has been featured on Huffington Post and has visited 30 countries.

 She is part of the ongoing Entrepreneur’s Talk series, which features self-employed women across all walks of life following their dreams and living their best lives.